 I was lucky enough to visit Strasbourg in December when their storied Christmas markets were underway.
 The very first Christmas market in Europe took place in Strasbourg in 1570, and fortunately for us, the tradition is alive and well today, with over 300 stalls to enjoy while sipping on some mulled wine and enjoying a pastry (or three).

 For an equally beautiful Alsatian village but on a smaller scale, visit nearby Colmar.

-Belfort: I spent eight months in Belfort teaching English, and while I would venture to say that it’s a better city to live in than to visit, it does have some major advantages.
-On a geographical level, it’s right by the Swiss and German borders, making it easy to combine your stay with time in other great cities like Basel and Freiburg.
-It’s also just south of Alsace, so getting there to/from Strasbourg and Colmar is easy, too.
+I spent eight months in Belfort teaching English, and while I would venture to say that it’s a better city to live in than to visit, it does have some major advantages.
+On a geographical level, it’s right by the Swiss and German borders, making it easy to combine your stay with time in other great cities like Basel in Switzerland and Freiburg in Germany.
+It’s also just south of Alsace, so getting there to or from Strasbourg and Colmar is easy, too.

 Belfort is home to several great annual events: Les Eurockéenes is one of Europe’s largest music festivals, the Foire aux Livres is a giant book sale taking place over the course of three weeks and boasting 250,000+ new and used books, and Belflorissimo is a flower market that brightens the banks of the Savoreuse River for several days each May.
 The city is also surrounded by lush, green countryside, perfect for hiking, biking, swimming and more.